A Survey of Graph Transformers: Architectures, Theories and Applications: Theories

 \subsubsection{MPNN}

 Compared with MPNNs, GTs integrate self-attention mechanisms and PE.
-A recent study~\cite{li2024what} demonstrates that self-attention mechanism improves the convergence rate of GTs, while PE facilitates identifying the core neighborhood for each node, thereby enhancing the generalization ability.
-Notably, GTs with shortest-path distance~\cite{black2024comparing} as relative PE possess theoretically superior expressivity than classical MPNNs.
+A recent study~\cite{li2024what} shows that self-attention can improve the convergence rate of GTs, while PE helps identify the core neighborhood for each node and thus improves generalization.
+GTs with shortest-path distance as relative PE can also be theoretically more expressive than classical MPNNs~\cite{black2024comparing}.
+However, stronger theoretical expressivity does not necessarily imply a uniform empirical advantage.

 An alternative approach to infuse global information into each node is to introduce a virtual node connected to all nodes in a graph.
 Despite the simplicity of this idea, MPNN with the virtual node~\cite{cai2023connection} surprisingly serves as a strong baseline in Long Range Graph Benchmark~\cite{dwivedi2022long}.
-A recent study~\cite{rosenbluth2024distinguished} reveals that no single algorithm can fully surpass the others between GTs and MPNNs with virtual node.
+A recent study~\cite{rosenbluth2024distinguished} further shows that no single algorithm consistently outperforms the others when comparing GTs and MPNNs with a virtual node.

-In addition, the over-smoothing problem~\cite{chen2020measuring}, characterized from deep MPNNs, also exist in Transformers~\cite{shi2022revisiting}, which will result in indistinguishable node embeddings in deep layers.
+In addition, the over-smoothing problem~\cite{rong2019dropedge}, characterized in deep MPNNs, also exists in Transformers~\cite{shi2022revisiting}, leading to indistinguishable node embeddings in deeper layers.
 As Transformer is a special form of Graph Attention Networks (GAT)~\cite{velivckovic2017graph}, it shares the same over-smoothing phenomenon as GAT, leading to an exponential degeneration of expressive power regarding the number of layers.
-To mitigate over-smoothing, SignGT~\cite{chen2023signgtsignedattentionbasedgraph} proposes a signed attention mechanism to preserve the diverse frequency information in graph structure from the perspective of graph signal processing.
+To mitigate over-smoothing, ParaFormer~\cite{yuan2026paraformer} proposes a Generalized PageRank Attention mechanism to preserve the diverse frequency information in the graph structure from the perspective of graph signal processing.